craftvscruft/menderbot/README.md

 Then run with `menderbot`.

+### Installing

+Not yet supported, run within pipenv on a local checkout for now.
+Upvote this [issue](https://github.com/craftvscruft/menderbot/issues/1) if you're interested.

 ### Pre-commit

 Formatting, linting, tests, and type-checking can all be run through pre-commit, configured in `.pre-commit-config`.